danktec/whereami/README.md

 You can also garner cost savings by running selected workloads on cheaper hardware.

 ## So how does this tool know its own location?
-It's a very simple concept, pinging out to known hosts and narrowing down to find the closest one.
+It's a very simple concept, pinging out to known hosts and narrowing down to find the fastest one.

 If a host is INSIDE our datacenter, then we will get the lowest possible response-time to our ping.